 The future of the great Aussie road trip is falling out of favour as young people increasingly turn their backs on driving holidays and embrace cheap airfares instead, research shows.

-A report from Roy Morgan Research shows that the number of Australians aged under 30 taking driving-only domestic holidays dropped 5 percent to 54 percent in the past five years.
+A report from Roy Morgan Research found that the number of Australians aged under 30 taking driving-only domestic holidays dropped 5 percent to 54 percent in the five years to 2012.

 While the average price of petrol has continued to rise in recent years, domestic airfares have fallen significantly thanks to strong competition between rival low-fare airlines.

 "Young people are particularly interested in short breaks and going to Melbourne or Sydney for a long weekend has become far more popular.
 Driving holidays have become less popular as a result," Roy Morgan Research director of tourism, travel and leisure Jane Ianniello said.